 During cryopreservation, we place the body cells in liquid nitrogen.
 They cool down to up to 196 degrees Celsius.
-Before freezing, we remove water from the cells.
-Thereby we avoid the crystal formation, which would destroy the cells.
+Before freezing, we remove water from the cells, in order to avoid the formation of crystals, which would destroy the cells.
 This method is called vitrification ("glazing").
 It has been used successfully for over ten years.
 Despite the low temperature, the vital functions of the cells are preserved.

 Cryopreservation is mainly used in these two situations:

 As part of a fertility treatment, we can freeze sperm, eggs and supernumerary embryos.

 Cryopreserved sperm can be used for IVF treatment or insemination.
 As a rule, sperm cells are less mobile after thawing than fresh ones.
 Therefore it depends on the individual spermiogram, whether the freezing makes sense.
 We clarify this in individual cases and discuss the details with you.